 “Sasan is an amazing leader and the right person to steer this exceptional company into the future,” Brad told employees on the day of his announced departure.

 Despite stepping down from his post as CEO, Brad stayed with Intuit as the executive chairman of the board.
 He served in this role up until taking on his newest venture in 2022: President of Marshall University.
-Brad continues to serve as an Intuit board member.

 Outside of Intuit, Brad also put his leadership acumen to use as the chairman of Nordstrom’s Board of Directors from 2018 to 2022 and a sitting member of the Board of Directors of Momentive (formerly Survey Monkey) from 2017 to 2022.